dysproseum/kplaylist-php7/README.md

 | 28 November 2021 | PHP 7.4 end of active support |
 | 28 November 2022 | PHP 7.4 end of security support |

+See [releases page](https://github.com/dysproseum/kplaylist-php7/releases) for past releases.

-### Future plans:
+#### Future plans:
 - PHP 8 version
-- Dedicated docker image

-## Maintainer notes:

-#### My use case for maintaining this software

-I originally found kPlaylist in 2004 and used it to stream music on Windows XP w/ Winamp at work.
-Due to a new security policy, we could no longer use CDs or USB drives in our workstations.

-My 1.5MBps down/0.5MBps cable internet connection could handle 2-4 concurrent streams, depending on the MP3 quality.
-So I made logins for friends and coworkers and it was fun to see what they were listening to from my library.

-This was after the days of Napster and while we still played CDs in our cars, some people were starting to buy iPods and other MP3 players.
-It was years before Spotify, Seeqpod or even Pandora would become available.

-#### Original server configuration used:

-- Pentium 4 256MB RAM
-- Fedora Core 6
-- PHP 4.3/MySQL 4.1

-## Customization:

-I've tried to maintain as much of the original software as possible.
+---

+### Customization

+The goal has always been not to modify the original software any more than necessary.
 In addition to PHP7 compatibility updates, the following additions have been made:

-- Included example `external.css` and `external.js` files
-- Options to enable playback via html5 audio or video elements from within the browser.
+#### HTML5 player
+  - By default, kPlaylist creates M3U playlists that will open in a native media player like Winamp or VLC, as well as support for a flash player or jwplayer.
+This addition enables native playback via HTML5 player in the browser.
-    - This requires setting the including `external.js` as the "External javascript" value
+  - This requires setting `external.js` as the "External javascript" value and `external.css` as the "External CSS" value

+#### Mobile layout
+  - This requires setting `mobile.css` as the "Mobile CSS" value

-    - Find these options under Admin control -> Settings -> Customize
+You can find these options under Admin control -> Settings -> Customize

 ---

-## Installing kPlaylist:
+### Installing kPlaylist

+The current main branch has been tested with the following versions:
+- Apache 2.4.38 :heavy_check_mark:
+- PHP 7.4.20 :heavy_check_mark:
+- MySQL 5.5.60 :heavy_check_mark:

+Runs in Docker on Raspberry Pi 3 and newer:
+- tobi312/php:7.4-apache-arm
+- hypriot/rpi-mysql:5.5

 The web server can be configured to run either from the document root (ex. http://localhost:8080) or under a directory path (ex. http://localhost:8080/kplaylist/)